-Ten diseased fish specimens are sampled from the site affected by infection with A. invadans.
-Diagnosis is achieved using the histological technique and oomycete isolation on individual fish or a group of a few fish.
+Ten diseased fish specimens are sampled from the EUS-infected site.
+Diagnosis is achieved using the histological technique and comycete isolation on individual fish or a group of a few fish.

 3.4.
 Best organs or tissues

 Fish with minor clinical signs are recommended and the muscle tissue next to or underneath the ulcer is best for oomycete isolation.
 The best tissue for histopathological examination is muscle tissue at the edge of the ulcers.